Accessing certificates in hardship situations

 Documents you will need to provide

-For us to consider waiving the fee for a certificate, the application must be submitted with evidence of financial hardship and an immediate need, as well as proof of ID for the person applying.
+For us to consider waiving the fee for a certificate, the application must be submitted with:

 When applying for a family member’s certificate, you may need to show evidence that you are eligible to apply.
 Find out what you need to show for a certificate of: